 The Oaken End Forest Site @ Silverbell Wood is a private, car-camping, ONE-SITE-rental, with stunning mountain views!
-A large lounging deck provides mountain sunset views from a 2200ft elevation.
-Deck chairs, a small table and eyelets for slinging a hammock are provided.
-A short nature trail with small meditation deck, composting pit toilet, kitchen shelter, and fire ring with flip grill round out the camping space.
-The Southern Appalachians in Western North Carolina is the nature-lovers' playground with hiking, biking, waterfalls, rafting, swimming, lakes, rivers, horseback riding and much more...
+1-6 campers welcome!
+A lounging deck provides mountain sunset views from a 2200ft elevation.
+Deck chairs and post eyelets for slinging a hammock are provided.
+A short nature trail with small meditation deck, composting pit toilet, kitchen shelter and fire ring with flip grill round out the camping space.
+The Southern Appalachians in Western North Carolina is the nature-lovers' playground with hiking, biking, whitewater paddling, waterfalls, rafting, swimming, lakes, rivers, horseback riding, zipping and much more...

-AWD or 4WD is REQUIRED to get to our campsite at ALL TIMES OF YEAR.
+DRIVING: AWD or 4WD is REQUIRED to get to our campsite at ALL TIMES OF YEAR.
 No motorcycles or trailers allowed.